-- 6. Turn the water pump switch on.

-- Open each hot and cold water faucet handle/ knob in the coach - one at a time each in turn until antifreeze solution just begins to flow from the faucet, then close.
+- 5. Turn the water pump switch on. - 6.
+Open each hot and cold water faucet handle in the coach, one at a time, until antifreeze solution just begins to flow from the faucet, then close.

-Do not forget exterior shower/wash station

-No not forget exterior shower/wash station knobs (if equipped.)
+Do not forget the exterior shower/wash station knobs (if equipped).

-8. Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
+7. Press the toilet flush pedal and hold until antifreeze begins flowing into the toilet.
 Leave small amount of antifreeze that remains in the bowl.